 It’s easy to assume that all learning is positive, but that’s not always the case.
 Spreading incorrect information or processes can result in lost time and resources, or even serious consequences, such as illness or injury.
 Consider the following examples:

-- A factory worker who learns that safety gear is uncomfortable and unnecessary after a period of time without an accident
+- A factory worker who learns that safety gear is not only uncomfortable, but also unnecessary after a period of time without incurring an accident

-- A salesperson who gives incorrect product information to customers after reading a dated intranet page
+- A salesperson who gives incorrect product information to customers after reading a outdated intranet page